kl1111/FDM-Press/README.md

 The use of databases to store data was not permitted and thus the registration page does not have any functionality.

+CREDITS:

+Theme based on "Clean blog" theme on Bootstrap.